lawrennd/old_talks/_ml/modelling-things.md

 uncertainty distribution for the data.

-### Uncertainty in Parameters
+\subsubsection{Uncertainty in Parameters}

-If the parameters are badly determined, then small fluctuations in the data set lead to larger fluctuations in prediction.
+\notes{If the parameters are badly determined, then small fluctuations in the data set lead to larger fluctuations in prediction.
 One approach to this problem is to build models in which the parameters are well determined.
 For teh independence across data points case, this involves having many